toshivc/O_C-Phazerville/README.md

 ### How do I build it?

-Building the code is fairly simple using Platform IO, a Python-based build toolchain, available as either a [standalone CLI](https://docs.platformio.org/en/latest/core/installation/methods/installer-script.html):
+I've abandoned the old Arduino IDE in favor of Platform IO, a Python-based build toolchain, available as either a [standalone CLI](https://docs.platformio.org/en/latest/core/installation/methods/installer-script.html):
 ```
 wget https://raw.githubusercontent.com/platformio/platformio-core-installer/master/get-platformio.py -O get-platformio.py
 python3 get-platformio.py
 ```
 ...or as a [a full-featured IDE](https://platformio.org/install/ide), as well as a plugin for VSCode and other existing IDEs.

 The project lives within the `software/o_c_REV` directory.
-From there, you can Build and Upload via USB to your module:
+From there, you can Build the desired configuration and Upload via USB to your module:
 ```
-pio run -e oc_prod -t upload
+pio run -e main -t upload
 ```
-Alternate build environment configurations exist in `platformio.ini` for VOR, Buchla, etc. To build all the defaults, simply use `pio run`
+Alternate build environment configurations exist in `platformio.ini` for VOR, Buchla, flipped screen, etc. To build all the defaults consecutively, simply use `pio run`

 ### Credits

+Many minds before me have made this project possible.
+Attribution is present in the git commit log and within individual files.
+Shoutouts:
-Shoutout to Logarhythm for the incredible **TB-3PO** sequencer.
+* Logarhythm1 for the incredible **TB-3PO** sequencer.
-To herrkami and Beni for their work on **BugCrack**.
+* herrkami and Beni Rose for their work on **BugCrack**.
-Beni also gets massive props for **DrumMap** and the **ProbDiv / ProbMelo** applets.
+* Ben also gets massive props for **DrumMap** and the **ProbDiv / ProbMelo** applets.
+* qiemem (Bryan Head) for the **Ebb&LFO** applet and its _tideslite_ backend

-And of course thank you to Chysn for the fantastic framework from which we've all drawn inspiration.
+And, of course, thank you to Chysn for the clever applet framework from which we've all drawn inspiration.

 This is a fork of [Benisphere Suite](https://github.com/benirose/O_C-BenisphereSuite) which is a fork of [Hemisphere Suite](https://github.com/Chysn/O_C-HemisphereSuite) by Jason Justian (aka chysn).